zlkca/partner-android/README.md

-# onsite-android
-onsite is a android app
+# partner-android is a android app